 On one of the weekends, I’ve got a chance to visit again Richmond Park, here in London.
-A family of my wife visited us for a week and they did quite an intensive tour through major attractions in the city.
+A family N. visited us for a week and they did quite an intensive tour through major attractions in the city.

 On Sunday we went to Richmond park to see the deer.
 Unfortunately, we didn’t spot any in a close range, just a few quite further in the fields.
 Perhaps it is because it’s now a season when they have their offspring and are more careful.